 Host: Well, you can be found on www.drjohnmcgrail.com and your website hypnotherapylosangeles.com and that's where you are based and that's where you take clients.
 And do you get in touch with people through social media?
 Do people contact you to respond?

 Dr. John: I absolutely and thank you for mentioning that.
 I do have two Facebook pages and I use them both.
 I have my personal page, John McGrail and Dr. John McGrail, Hypnotherapy and I post, as I said I got a video series on my YouTube channel, Dr. John McGrail, pretty simple to remember.

 Dr. John: There's a series called A Better You in a Minute or Two.

-Dr. John: And if anybody has questions or want a consultation or is interested, perhaps in doing some work in changing their lives, those are provided absolutely complimentary.
+Dr. John: And if anybody has questions or wants a consultation or is interested, perhaps in doing some work in changing their lives, those are provided absolutely complimentary.
 There's never any obligation and yes, I appreciate you giving me a chance to do that and I do invite people's questions.
-I promise you I get back to you personally, if not by email, by phone or whatever works best for you.
+I promise to get back to you personally, if not by email, by phone, or whatever works best for you.